wso2/docs-is/en/docs/guides/passwordless/hypr.md

 5. Click **Update** to save the configurations.

 ## Try it out

+!!! note "Before you begin"
+        - Make sure you have a user account in the application registered in the HYPR control center.
+        - Download the HYPR app to your mobile device and pair the device to your user account in HYPR.

+        See [HYPR documentation](https://docs.hypr.com/hyprcloud/docs/mobile-app-overview) for more details.

+Follow the steps given below:

 1. Access the following sample PickUp application URL: `http://localhost.com:8080/saml2-web-app-pickup-dispatch.com`
 2. Click **Login**, enter your username, and click **Continue**.